murabus/murabus/content/publication/medit.politics/index.md

 ---
-title: "A Theory of Gender's Effect on Vote SHift with a Test Based on Turkish Elections"
+title: "A Theory of Gender's Effect on Vote Shift with a Test Based on Turkish Elections"
 authors:
 - admin
 author_notes: